Buy Me A Coffee

 Variant 8

 Variant 8 is a prototype of bayonet mount 9cm f/4 collapsible Elmar lens (ILNOO)360.
-The prototypes have screwmount mount and feature all-chrome finish360
+The prototypes have screwmount mount and feature all-chrome finish360.
+A report from October 30, 1939, indicates that Wilhelm Albert developed a collapsible Elmar lens in 1939364.
+The author of this website believes that the report refers to Variant 8 of the lens.

-Figure 2 presents a front view of the lenses.
-Notably, neither lens has a serial number designation.
+Figure 2 presents a front view of the lenses99.
+Notably, neither lens has a serial number designation99.
 The postwar lens includes an infinity lock, similar to those found on the 35mm and 50mm lenses99.

 Both 2 examples of this prototype are in private collections360